Main content | back to top

 Shell EVP Ann Pickard spoke with the Houston Chronicle about Shell's 2015 drilling plans in Alaska during a recent visit to the Polar Pioneer drilling rig.

 CLOs Build Connections in Alaska Communities

-From Kaktovik to Dutch Harbor, Alaska, Community Liaison Officers (CLOs) serve as representatives and feedback recipients for Shell in Alaska.
+From Kaktovik to Unalaska/Dutch Harbor, Alaska, Community Liaison Officers (CLOs) serve as representatives and feedback recipients for Shell in Alaska.
 They help ensure their various communities’ priorities and events are addressed.
 CLOs work with Shell staff to communicate more effectively with communities and help increase engagement opportunities.

 Obama Defends Arctic Drilling Decision

 In a press conference held on May 14, 2015, President Barack Obama defended his decision to allow Shell to drill offshore in the Arctic.
 Timothy Cama, a reporter for The Hill, shares some additional details.

 Alaska exploration is long-term game says Shell Oil Pres.

 CNBC featured Shell Oil Co.
 President Marvin Odum in a segment about exploration in Alaska.